dcolli23/garmentnets_tracking/README.md

 ### Data Download

-TBD Dylan
+We provide a minimal test set that can be [downloaded at this link](https://drive.google.com/drive/folders/1MIcf4LjCprNpu2Wf8OQojtkNcPEWQkms?usp=sharing).

 ### Model Download

 Please reference [Pretrained Models](#pretrained-models) to obtain pretrained models.

 ### Configuring the Evaluation